kormang/stanford_dl_ex/README.md

 Didn't really have much time for this.
-I can't guarantee that these solutions are correct, but they seems to.
-I really did not put alot of effort into this.
+I can't guarantee that these solutions are correct, but they seem to be.
+I really have not put alot of effort into this, to be honest.
+Maybe some things could be better, but I tried with my own implementation.

 stanford_dl_ex
 ==============